k-dimple/ubuntu-core-docs/docs/tutorials/build-a-public-cloud-image/create-a-model.md

 "brand-id": "canonical",
 ```

 These properties define the authority responsible for the image.
-Change both instances of the string "canonical" to your developer id, retrieved with the `snapcraft whoami` command. ("xSfWKGdLoQBoQx88", in our example output).
+Change both instances of the string "canonical" to your developer id, retrieved with the `snapcraft whoami` command ("xSfWKGdLoQBoQx88", in our example output seen in the [Accessing Ubuntu One](/tutorials/build-a-public-cloud-image/access-ubuntu-one/) step).
 This links the image to your Ubuntu One account and ensures that only *you* can push image updates to devices using your model.

 ### timestamp